do-mart/gramolang/README.md

 is invalid, an exception may not be raised until the first call to the underlying API (e.g. when  trying to complete a conversation for the first time).

+## Examples
+The `example` directory contains example modules for specific package
+functionalities:

+- `models.py`: Simple script to retrieve OpenAI models based on an API key,
+- `console`: Unix shell executable for the interactive console
+- `complete`: Unix shell executable for autocompleting a file using the `auto.complete_file()` function.
+- `watch-pool.py`: Script to watch directory and pool files for autocomplete using the `auto.watch_pool_files()` function.

+- `initialize.py` contains a common initialization script for these modules that add the package directory in `sys.path` and set API keys in the environment based on values stored in a file.